History of France: Interwar years: Foreign policy and Great Depression

 France was part of the Allied force that occupied the Rhineland following the Armistice.
 Foch supported Poland in the Greater Poland Uprising and in the Polish–Soviet War and France also joined Spain during the Rif War.
 From 1925 until his death in 1932, Aristide Briand, as Prime Minister during five short intervals, directed French foreign policy, using his diplomatic skills and sense of timing to forge friendly relations with Weimar Germany as the basis of a genuine peace within the framework of the League of Nations.
 He realized France could neither contain the much larger Germany by itself nor secure effective support from Britain or the League.

-As a response to the failure of the Weimar Republic to pay reparations in the aftermath of World War I, France occupied the industrial region of the Ruhr as a means of ensuring repayments from Germany.
-The intervention was a failure, and France accepted the American solution to the reparations issues, as expressed in the Dawes Plan and the Young Plan.
+As a response to the Weimar Republic's default on its reparations in the aftermath of World War I, France occupied the industrial region of the Ruhr as a means of ensuring German payments.
+The intervention was a failure, and France accepted the international solution to the reparations issues, as expressed in the Dawes Plan and the Young Plan.

+Politically, the 1920s was dominated by the Right, with right-wing coalitions in 1919, 1926, and 1928, and later in 1934 and 1938.

 In the 1920s, France established an elaborate system of border defences called the Maginot Line, designed to fight off any German attack.
 The Line did not extend into Belgium, which Germany would exploit in 1940.
 Military alliances were signed with weak powers in 1920–21, called the "Little Entente".

 The Great Depression affected France a bit later than other countries, hitting around 1931.
 While the GDP in the 1920s grew at the very strong rate of 4.43% per year, the 1930s rate fell to only 0.63%.
 The depression was relatively mild: unemployment peaked under 5%, the fall in production was at most 20% below the 1929 output; there was no banking crisis.